SamihaSyeda/clash-royale-etl-pipeline/README.md

 - [ ] Take all the battles and group them into different leagues: Challenger, Master, Champion, Grand Champion, Royal Champion, Ultimate Champion
 - [ ] Join the loser tags column vertically with the winner tags column to get all the player tags in one column
 - [ ] Filter the player tags for unique tags using distinct()
-- [ ]
+- [ ] Count the distinct number of players.
-- [ ] Streamlit bar chart for usage counts of top 10 cards with filtering by league
+- [ ] Streamlit metric for number of players, filtered by league.
 - [ ] All functions are unit tested and pass the tests

-7.

 ## User Story 7 and 3:
 7. As a Clash Royale Fan I want to know what the total number of crowns won in this season was just because it is a really cool stat. (on a serious note, as a dev, it helps us understand what amount we should set the next community crown challenge to so that it is not too hard for the community to achieve, nor too easy).